 Repentance is not remorse or doing penance.
 It is not trying to make up for your sins by doing good deeds.
 Jesus preached, “Repent!”
-So it is certainly important that we understand repentance, and the fruit it will produce. *See Matthew 3:8.
+So it is certainly important that we understand repentance, and the fruit it will produce.
+In Matthew 3:8 we read: “Bear fruit in keeping with repentance.”

 WHAT IS REPENTANCE?